PJ-Woz/Portfolio/Markdown in CAT test.md

 ## General Information

-I'll group HTML and other tags into the following:
+I'll check the following HTML and other tags:
 1. Paragraph
 2. Code
 3. Collapsed Section